 Mobilehome Park Preservation

-It has been several decades since any new mobilehome parks have been developed.
-In the ensuing years, many mobilehome parks that were originally developed in low-density areas, or in more industrial areas, are now surrounded by higher-density uses and the underlying land has increased in value.
-This has resulted in demand to convert mobilehome parks to other uses.
+It has been several decades since any new mobilehome parks have been developed locally.
+In the ensuing years, many mobilehome parks that were originally developed in low-density areas, or in more industrial areas, are now surrounded by higher-density uses where the underlying land has increased in value.
+This has resulted in market demand to convert mobilehome parks to other uses.

-In response, most cities have adopted ordinances to limit the ability to convert parks to other uses.
-In cases where conversions are being considered, local ordinances typically include stringent requirements for notifying the residents about hearings on proposed conversions and the preparation of relocation plans and proposed financial-benefit packages for residents who would be displaced by conversion.
+In response, most cities with mobilehome parks have adopted ordinances to limit the ability to convert parks to other uses.
+When conversions are under consideration, park owners must comply with local ordinances that typically include stringent requirements for notifying the residents about hearings on proposed conversions.
+Park owners must also work with the city to prpeare relocation plans and proposed financial-benefit packages for residents who would be displaced by conversion.

 In Santa Clara County, there are 17,115 spaces in mobilehome parks spread across nine cities.
 Six of those cities (Los Gatos, Milpitas, Morgan Hill, Palo Alto, San Jose, and Sunnyvale), with a total of 16,210 mobilehomes, have ordinances limiting the ability to convert parks from rental to ownership or to close the park and convert the property to an entirely new land use.

-Mountain View, with a total of 1,129 mobilehomes, does not have such an ordinance; however, to convert a mobilehome park, a rezoning would be necessary, and the City has tenant protection regulations that would apply to tenants displaced from mobilehome parks as well as other rental housing.
-Two cities (Campbell and Gilroy) do not have regulations that govern mobilehome park conversions.
+Mountain View, which has 1,129 mobilehomes, does not have such an ordinance; however to convert a mobilehome park, a rezoning would be necessary, and the City has tenant protection regulations that would apply to tenants displaced from mobilehome parks or other rental housing.
+Two cities with mobilehome parks (Campbell and Gilroy) do not have regulations that govern mobilehome park conversions.

 Existing Mobilehome Rent Stabilization Ordinances in Santa Clara County